MattiaFerrari/dncs_lab/README.md

 | 2  | B      |

 ### Subnet C:
-In the subnet A we can find only `router-1` and `router-2` so we need only 4 address.
+In the subnet A we can find only `router-1` and `router-2` so we need only 4 addresses.
 ##### IP

 |           | Address         |